appbaseio/reactivemaps/website/bower_components/lodash/doc/README.md

 Shortcut fusion is an optimization to merge iteratee calls; this avoids the creation of intermediate arrays and can greatly reduce the number of iteratee executions.
-Sections of a chain sequence qualify for shortcut fusion if the section is applied to an array of at least `200` elements and any iteratees accept only one argument.
+Sections of a chain sequence qualify for shortcut fusion if the section is applied to an array and iteratees accept only one argument.
 The heuristic for whether a section qualifies for shortcut fusion is subject to change.
 <br>
 <br>
 Chaining is supported in custom builds as long as the `_#value` method is